21 Tips For First-Time Thru-Hikers

 Photo credit: Heather Eldridge (CleverHiker.com)

-Completing a thru-hike will be one of the most profoundly rewarding achievements of your life.
-It’s a completely transformative experience.
-You’ll spend months communing with nature, build jaw-dropping endurance, and develop lasting friendships along the way.
-Mustering up the courage to set out on your first thru-hike just might be the best decisions you ever make.
+Completing a thru-hike can be profoundly rewarding.
+You can spend months (or years!) researching, planning for, and eventually hiking…a lot.
+Mustering up the courage to set out on your first thru-hike just might be the best decisions you ever make, but where to begin?

-Okay, maybe that’s slightly melodramatic, but thru-hiking is no walk in the park.
-Here are a few trail-tested tips to get you started on what will surely be one of the toughest and most enriching adventures of your life.
+If you are considering setting out on a multi-week or multi-month adventure, here are a few trail-tested tips to get you started on what could be one of the toughest but most enriching adventures of your life.

-Appalachian Trail (AT) – 2,180 Miles from Georgia to Maine along the Appalachian Mountain range – The granddaddy of all thru-hikes.
-The AT passes through 14 states and is the most popular US thru-hiking trail.
+Appalachian Trail (AT) – 2,180 Miles from Georgia to Maine along the Appalachian Mountain range – The OG granddaddy of all thru-hikes.
+The AT passes through 14 states and is the most popular thru-hiking trail in the United States.

-Pacific Crest Trail (PCT) – 2,650 Miles from Mexico to Canada – Rides the Sierra Nevada and Cascade Mountain ranges a few hundred miles east of the Pacific Coast.
+Pacific Crest Trail (PCT) – 2,650 Miles from Mexico to Canada – Traverses the deserts of southern California and Rides the Sierra Nevada and Cascade Mountain ranges a few hundred miles east of the Pacific Coast.
 The PCT passes through California, Oregon, and Washington.

 Photo credit: Dave Collins (CleverHiker.com)